bettdouglas/community-watch-site/community-watch-website/docs/04-the-dream.md

 sidebar_position: 1
 ---

-# The Dream we have for community watch
+# The Dream of CommunityWatch

-1. Moving decisions
-2. Environmental conservation usecases
+## Usages

+1. People can make better moving decisions through use of CommunityWatch
+2. We can create better living environments through environmental conservation initiatives.
-3. NGOs can use it in planning
+3. NGOs can use it in planning where to give aid/donations/initiatives.
-4. Rating quality of support by leaders
+4. Rating quality of support being provided by leaders.
-5. Government planning
+5. Government can plan effectively to solve issues reported starting from the data we give to them.
-6. Leaders speak about progress of solutions.
+6. Leaders speak about progress of solutions and we the people can track the progress communally.

+## Visions
+1. Active collaboration with government agencies
+2.